Why Combat Sports Cross-Training Is No Longer Optional in 2026

 The Brain Health Argument Nobody Talks About

-Here’s the practical application: purposeful cross-training in lower-head-impact arts like BJJ gives fighters high-quality combat training days with fewer strikes to the head.
+Here’s the practical application: purposeful cross-training in lower-head-impact arts like BJJ gives fighters high-quality combat training while reducing head strikes.
 You’re shifting some training load from brain trauma to mainly orthopedic risk—which, managed properly, extends effective training years.

 Combat sports cross-training isn’t just about winning fights.
 It’s about having a brain that works when the fighting stops.